Figeac

-Figeac ([fiʒak]; Fijac) is a commune in the Lot department in south-western France.
+Figeac ([fiʒak]; Fijac) is a commune in the southwestern French department of Lot.
 Figeac is a sub-prefecture of the department.

 Geography

-Figeac is on the via Podiensis, a major hiking medieval pilgrimage trail which is part of the Way of St. James.
-Today, as a part of France's system of trails it is labelled the GR 65.
+Figeac is on the via Podiensis, a major medieval pilgrimage trail that is part of the Camino de Santiago network.
+Today, as a part of France's system of long-distance footpaths, it is known as the GR 65.
 Figeac station is a railway junction with connections to Brive-la-Gaillarde, Toulouse, Aurillac and Rodez.